 What we offer:

-*Chickens are sold whole, ready-to-cook, and individually packaged.
-We will custom cut some or all of your chickens into parts for an additional $2.50 per chicken and 50 cents per additional bag if smaller portioned packages are desired.
+*Chickens are sold whole, oven-ready, and individually packaged.
+We will custom cut some or all of your chickens into parts for an additional $2.00 per chicken.

-- Cost Savings: Members save, on average, 10-15% on the price of chickens.
-In addition, members receive a discount on eggs purchased throughout the year and 10% on the purchase of a Thanksgiving turkey.
+- Cost Savings: Members save, on average, 10-15% off the price of chickens.
 By purchasing at the beginning of the growing season, members are also immune to price increases that may occur if feed prices rise during the growing season.

-- Convenience: Because members receive fresh (unfrozen) chickens, you have the option to cut and package them in portion sizes most convenient for your family.
-Chickens are available in five batches over the course of the growing season.
-Members only need to make five trips to the farm during the year.
+- Convenience: Because members receive fresh (unfrozen) chickens, you have the opportunity to cut and package them in portion sizes most convenient for your family.
+Chickens are available in six batches over the course of the growing season.
+Members only need to make six trips to the farm during the year.

 - Additional Benefits: While poultry and eggs are our farm’s main products, we also offer other products seasonally such as pastured pork, fresh garden produce, hand-made soap, Amissville honey, New Hampshire maple syrup and wool products from our sheep.
 Our CSA members are “in the know” and get first pick of additional products that we offer.